 Please click the question to show its corresponding answer.

-Why are the sessions 90 minutes long?
+Why are the sessions up to 90 minutes long?
 That seems like a lot.

 Simply because we end up with more than twice as much useful working time.